- 1 The Top Eye Glass Stores Compared

 Warby Parker states as part of their mission: “We believe that buying glasses should be easy and fun.”
 And they certainly follow through on this statement, with one caveat.
 In their aim for simplicity, they’ve foregone some useful tools such as a virtual try-on, or the ability to upload your picture, in order to see the frames on your own face before checking out.

-However, given that you can try up to five pairs of glasses – btw I would call these the most popular eyeglasses – on at home for free, Warby’s lack of technology on their website becomes less of an issue.
-And depending on how good the technology is (or isn’t — see my comments on GLASSES.COM virtual try-on tool below), it’s certainly arguable whether it’s more of a hassle to make that trip to mailbox to send back the frames you don’t want to keep.
+However, given that you can try up to five pairs of glasses – btw I would call these the most popular eyeglasses – to try on at home for free, Warby’s lack of technology on their web site becomes less of an issue.
+And depending on how good the technology is (or isn’t — see my comments on GLASSES.COM virtual try-on tool below), it’s certainly arguable whether it’s more of a hassle to make that trip to mailbox to send back the five frames, or the four you don’t want to keep.
+Another brand where you may get frames that is similar to Warby is the Felix Iris, where you may be able to try a few frames at home for free.

 Warby Parker carries only frames under their own brand, and understandably they can’t compete on raw volume for different kinds of frames.
 What they do have however is pretty impressive.
 They design their frames in-house with some top professionals and they look really nice on the product page.